oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 radix_sort Function Templates
 -----------------------------

-The ``radix_sort`` function sorts data using the radix sort algorithm.
+The ``radix_sort`` function sorts keys using the radix sort algorithm.
-The sorting is stable, ensuring the preservation of the relative order of elements with equal keys.
+The sorting is stable, preserving the order of elements with equal keys.
+There are in-place and out-of-place overloads.
+Out-of-place overloads do not alter the input sequence.

 The functions implement a Onesweep* [#fnote1]_ algorithm variant.
-Both in-place and out-of-place overloads are provided.
-For out-of-place overloads, the input data order is preserved.

 A synopsis of the ``radix_sort`` function is provided below: